sack212/BasicAzureCamp/HOL/working-with-the-new-portal/README.md

 * **Integrated billing**.
 A new integrated billing experience enables developers and IT pros to take control of their costs and optimize their resources for maximum business advantage.

-* **Gallery**.
-A rich gallery of application and services from Microsoft and the open source community, this integrated marketplace of free and paid services enables customers to leverage the ecosystem to be more agile and productive.
+* **Marketplace**.
+A rich marketplace of applications and services from Microsoft and the open source community.
+This integrated marketplace of free and paid services enables customers to leverage the ecosystem to be more agile and productive.

 * **Visual Studio Online**.
 Microsoft announced key enhancements through the Microsoft Azure Preview Portal.
 This includes Team Projects supporting greater agility for application lifecycle management and the lightweight editor code-named "Monaco" for modifying and committing Web project code changes without leaving Azure.
 Also included is Application Insights, an analytics solution that collects telemetry data such as availability, performance and usage information to track an application's health.
 Visual Studio integration enables developers to surface this data from new applications with a single click.